^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ataxia telangiectatic (syn: Louis-Bar syndrome) is a rare systemic disease characterized by cerebellar ataxia, which is the earliest symptom, telangiectasias that appear later, usually at 4 years of age, chromosomal instability, immunodeficiency, leading to frequent infections, mainly upper respiratory pathways and a tendency to develop tumors, mostly lymphoreticular.
+Ataxia telangiectatica (syn.: Louis-Bar syndrome) is a rare systemic disease characterized by cerebellar ataxia, which is the earliest symptom, telangiectasias appearing later, usually at 4 years of age, chromosomal instability, immunodeficiency leading to frequent infections, mainly of the upper respiratory tract, and a tendency to develop tumors, mostly lymphoreticular.

 Causes and pathogenesis

-Inherited by an autosomal recessive type, the gene locus is Ilq22-q23.
-There is a view that the disease is a hereditary impairment of the ability to respond to damage caused by ionizing radiation.
-It is also possible for a defect in DNA repair for some genetic variants.
-It is suggested that thymic hypoplasia and changes in the nervous system may be caused by vascular anomalies caused by the mesodermal defect or autoimmune reactions to an antigen common to thymocytes and nerve cells.
-The connection of T-cell tumors in patients with telangiectatic ataxia with a chromosome rupture, predominantly 14qll, is indicated.
+It is inherited in an autosomal recessive manner, gene locus - Ilq22-q23.
+There is a point of view that the disease is a hereditary disorder of the ability to respond to damage caused by ionizing radiation.
+The possibility of a defect in DNA reparation in some genetic variants is also allowed.
+It is assumed that thymus hypoplasia and changes in the nervous system can be caused by vascular anomalies due to a mesodermal defect, or autoimmune reactions to an antigen common to thymocytes and nerve cells.
+A connection is indicated between T-cell tumors in patients with telangiectatic ataxia and a chromosomal break, mainly 14qll.

-In the epidermis, histologically unsharply expressed hyper- and parakeratosis and a significant deposition of melanin.
-In the upper third of the dermis - diffuse vasodilation.
+In the epidermis, histologically, mild hyper- and parakeratosis and significant melanin deposition are detected.
+In the upper third of the dermis, there is diffuse vascular dilation.